chernandezba/zesarux/README.md

 * Translation support: Can translate text from almost any program or game using external scripts

+* Memory Cheat: useful to find counters of energy, bombs, ammo or any other cheat in a game

 * Simulates upper RAM memory refresh on Spectrum 48Kb, losing its contents when changing R register very quickly

 * Supports command line settings, configuration file settings and per-game configuration settings